swpease/swpease.github.io/Pelican/content/Snooker/livescores.md

   - The yellow band(s) indicate where in the match there were snookers required.

-## 2. Shot Types over the Course of the Match
+## 2. Shot Outcomes over the Course of the Match
 ![Figure 2]({static}/images/snooker/livescores/frame_actions.png)

 This figure shows the outcome of each player's shots over the course of the match.